 The Hearing Examiner must consider the results of the Administrative Review, (Level 1) when rendering a final decision.
 Since the results of the Administrative Review must be forwarded to the Hearing Examiner as part of the contestant's file, a hearing cannot be scheduled until the Administrative Review is completed.

 Once the request for an Administrative Hearing is completed and the parking penalty deposited, (within the prescribed time limit) the contestant will be notified of the hearing date, time and location.
 You may elect to attend the hearing in person; to do so, you must complete a Hearing Declaration Form.
-If you cannot attend the hearing in person, you may elect to have the Hearing Examiner render his decision based on the statement you submitted on your Administrative Review Form, or you may submit a Written Declaration.
-You may also use the Written Declaration Form to add any additional information not included on your original Administrative Review Form.
+If you cannot attend the hearing in person, you may elect to have the Hearing Examiner render his decision based on the statement you submitted on your Initial Review Form, or you may submit a Written Declaration.
+You may also use the Written Declaration Form to add any additional information not included on your original Initial Review Form.

 The final decision of the Administration Hearing may be delivered personally to the contestant by the Hearing Examiner, or mailed to the contestant via 1st Class Mail.
 If the contestant prevails, the City of San Dimas will reimburse the contestant for any fines paid prior to the scheduling of the Administrative Hearing.